RandyNasuta/guess-map/README.md

 # guess-map
-Map Quiz to guess name of region in a map
+Map Quiz to guess names of region in a map